Retropex/custom-ocean.xyz-dashboard/project_structure.md

 #### App.py
 The main Flask application that serves as the entry point.
 It:
 - Initializes the application and its components
-- Configures routes and middleware
+- Registers routes from `routes/main_routes.py` (where most route handlers reside) and configures middleware
 - Sets up the background scheduler for data updates
 - Manages Server-Sent Events (SSE) connections
 - Handles error recovery and graceful shutdown